Sheets on the Go with React Native

 const make_width = ws => {

-Install expo-file-system
+Install expo-file-system and expo-document-picker dependencies:

 npx install-expo-modules